-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 Germany: I don’t.
 I don’t.
 I don’t believe so, but I don’t have it in front of me.

-Trump: OK, whatever, it’s a disaster.
+Trump: Okay, whatever, it’s a disaster.
 It’s a disaster.
 Look.
 Here’s the problem.
-We can go through signature verification and we’ll find hundreds of thousands of signatures, if you let us do it.
+We can go through signature verification, and we’ll find hundreds of thousands of signatures, if you let us do it.
 And the only way you can do it, as you know, is to go to the past.
 But you didn’t do that in Cobb County.
 You just looked at one page compared to another.
 The only way you can do a signature verification is go from the one that signed it on November whatever.
 Recently.
 And compare it to two years ago, four years ago, six years ago, you know, or even one.
 And you’ll find that you have many different signatures.
 But in Fulton, where they dumped ballots, you will find that you have many that aren’t even signed and you have many that are forgeries.

-OK, you know that.
+Okay, you know that.
 You know that.
 You have no doubt about that.
-And you will find you will be at 11,779 within minutes, because Fulton County is totally corrupt and so is she totally corrupt.
+And you will find you will be at 11,779 within minutes because Fulton County is totally corrupt, and so is she totally corrupt.

-And they’re going around playing you and laughing at you behind your back, Brad, whether you know it or not, they’re laughing at you and you’ve taken a state that’s a Republican state, and you’ve made it almost impossible for a Republican to win because of cheating, because they cheated like nobody’s ever cheated before.
+And they’re going around playing you and laughing at you behind your back, Brad, whether you know it or not, they’re laughing at you.
+And you’ve taken a state that’s a Republican state, and you’ve made it almost impossible for a Republican to win because of cheating, because they cheated like nobody’s ever cheated before.
 And I don’t care how long it takes me, you know, we’re going to have other states coming forward — pretty good.

-But I won’t … this is never … this is … We have some incredible talent said they’ve never seen anything … Now the problem is they need more time for the big numbers.
+But I won’t . . . this is never . . . this is . . .
+We have some incredible talent said they’ve never seen anything . . .
+Now the problem is they need more time for the big numbers.
 But they’re very substantial numbers.
-But I think you’re going to fine that they — by the way, a little information, I think you’re going to find that they are shredding ballots because they have to get rid of the ballots because the ballots are unsigned.
-The ballots are corrupt, and they’re brand new and they don’t have a seal and there’s the whole thing with the ballots.
+But I think you’re going to fine that they — by the way, a little information — I think you’re going to find that they are shredding ballots because they have to get rid of the ballots because the ballots are unsigned.
+The ballots are corrupt, and they’re brand new, and they don’t have seals, and there’s a whole thing with the ballots.
 But the ballots are corrupt.

-And you are going to find that they are — which is totally illegal, it is more illegal for you than it is for them because, you know what they did and you’re not reporting it.
+And you are going to find that they are — which is totally illegal — it is more illegal for you than it is for them because, you know, what they did and you’re not reporting it.
 That’s a criminal, that’s a criminal offense.
 And you can’t let that happen.
 That’s a big risk to you and to Ryan, your lawyer.
 And that’s a big risk.
 But they are shredding ballots, in my opinion, based on what I’ve heard.
-And they are removing machinery and they’re moving it as fast as they can, both of which are criminal finds.
-And you can’t let it happen and you are letting it happen.
+And they are removing machinery, and they’re moving it as fast as they can, both of which are criminal finds.
+And you can’t let it happen, and you are letting it happen.
 You know, I mean, I’m notifying you that you’re letting it happen.
 So look.
 All I want to do is this.
 I just want to find 11,780 votes, which is one more than we have because we won the state.

 And flipping the state is a great testament to our country because, you know, this is — it’s a testament that they can admit to a mistake or whatever you want to call it.
 If it was a mistake, I don’t know.
 A lot of people think it wasn’t a mistake.
 It was much more criminal than that.
-But it’s a big problem in Georgia and it’s not a problem that’s going away.
+But it’s a big problem in Georgia, and it’s not a problem that’s going away.
 I mean, you know, it’s not a problem that’s going away.

 Germany: This is Ryan.
 We’re looking into every one of those things that you mentioned.

 Trump: Good.
-But if you find it you’ve got to say it, Ryan.
+But if you find it, you’ve got to say it, Ryan.

-Germany: … Let me tell you what we are seeing.
-What we’re seeing is not at all what you’re describing, these are investigators from our office, these are investigators from GBI, and they’re looking and they’re good.
+Germany: . . .
+Let me tell you what we are seeing.
+What we’re seeing is not at all what you’re describing.
+These are investigators from our office, these are investigators from GBI, and they’re looking, and they’re good.
 And that’s not what they’re seeing.
 And we’ll keep looking, at all these things.

-Trump: Well, you better check the ballots because they are shredding ballots, Ryan.
+Trump: Well, you better check on the ballots because they are shredding ballots, Ryan.
 I’m just telling you, Ryan.
 They’re shredding ballots.
 And you should look at that very carefully.
 Because that’s so illegal.
 You know, you may not even believe it because it’s so bad.
-But they’re shredding ballots because they think we’re going to eventually get … because we’ll eventually get into Fulton.
-In my opinion it’s never too late. … So, that’s the story.
+But they’re shredding ballots because they think we’re going to eventually get there . . . because we’ll eventually get into Fulton.
+In my opinion, it’s never too late. . . .
+So, that’s the story.
 Look, we need only 11,000 votes.
 We have are far more than that as it stands now.
 We’ll have more and more.
-And .
-Do you have provisional ballots at all, Brad?
+And . . . do you have provisional ballots at all, Brad?
 Provisional ballots?

 Raffensperger: Provisional ballots are allowed by state law.

-Trump: Sure, but I mean, are they counted or did you just hold them back because they, you know, in other words, how many provisional ballots do you have in the state?
+Trump: Sure, but I mean, are they counted, or did you just hold them back because they, you know, in other words, how many provisional ballots do you have in the state?

 Raffensperger: We’ll get you that number.

 And what about that batch of military ballots that came in.
 And even though I won the military by a lot, it was 100 percent Trump.
 I mean 100 percent Biden.
 Do you know about that?
-A large group of ballots came in.
-I think it was to Fulton County and they just happened to be 100 percent for Trump — for Biden, even though Trump won the military by a lot, you know, a tremendous amount.
+A large group of ballots came in, I think it was to Fulton County, and they just happened to be 100 percent for Trump — for Biden — even though Trump won the military by a lot, you know, a tremendous amount.
 But these ballots were 100 percent for Biden.
-And, do you know about that?
+And do you know about that?
 A very substantial number came in, all for Biden.
 Does anybody know about it?

 Mitchell: I know about it, but —

-Trump: OK, Cleta, I’m not asking you Cleta, honestly.
+Trump: OK, Cleta, I’m not asking you, Cleta, honestly.
 I’m asking Brad.
 Do you know about the military ballots that we have confirmed now.
-Do you know about the military ballots that came in that were 100 percent, I mean 100 percent for Biden.
+Do you know about the military ballots that came in that were 100 percent, I mean 100 percent, for Biden.
 Do you know about that?

-Germany: I don’t know about that, I do know that we have when military ballots come in, it’s not just military, it’s also military and overseas citizens.
+Germany: I don’t know about that.
+I do know that we have, when military ballots come in, it’s not just military, it’s also military and overseas citizens.
 The military part of that does generally go Republican.
 The overseas citizen part of it generally goes very Democrat.
-This was a mix of ‘em.
+This was a mix of ’em.

 Trump: No, but this was.
-That’s OK.
+That’s okay.
 But I got like 78 percent of the military.
-These ballots were all for … They didn’t tell me overseas.
-Could be overseas too, but I get votes overseas too, Ryan, in all fairness.
-No they came in, a large batch came in and it was, quote, 100 percent for Biden.
+These ballots were all for . . .
+They didn’t tell me overseas.
+Could be overseas, too, but I get votes overseas, too, Ryan, in all fairness.
+No they came in, a large batch came in, and it was, quote, 100 percent for Biden.
 And that is criminal.
 You know, that’s criminal.
-OK.
+Okay.
 That’s another criminal, that’s another of the many criminal events, many criminal events here.

-Oh, I don’t know, look Brad.
-I got to get … I have to find 12,000 votes and I have them times a lot.
+I don’t know, look, Brad.
+I got to get . . .
+I have to find 12,000 votes, and I have them times a lot.
 And therefore, I won the state.
 That’s before we go to the next step, which is in the process of right now.
-You know, and I watched you this morning and you said, uh, well, there was no criminality.
+You know, and I watched you this morning, and you said, well, there was no criminality.

-But I mean, all of this stuff is very dangerous stuff.
+But I mean all of this stuff is very dangerous stuff.
 When you talk about no criminality, I think it’s very dangerous for you to say that.

 I just, I just don’t know why you don’t want to have the votes counted as they are.
 Like even you when you went and did that check.
 And I was surprised because, you know … And we found a few thousand votes that were against me.
 I was actually surprised because the way that check was done, all you’re doing you know, recertifying existing votes and, you know, and you were given votes and you just counted them up and you still found 3,000 that were bad.
 So that was sort of surprising that it came down to three or five I don’t know. still a lot of votes.
 But you have to go back to check from past years with respect to signatures.
 And if you check with Fulton County, you’ll have hundreds of thousands because they dumped ballots into Fulton County and the other county next to it.